cpun94/data-analytics-portfolio/README.md

 My personal goal is to strengthen and showcase my analytical thinking, technical skills, and storytelling ability.

-This portfolio is a work in progress, and I’ll continue adding new projects as I expand my skill set and explore different areas of data analytics.
+This portfolio is a work in progress, and new projects will be added as I expand my skill set and explore different areas of data analytics.

 ## Table of Contents
 • [Welcome & Overview](README.md)